Email Validation Testing: Test 9 Different Types of Emails

 • Details

 • Check for the name of the person who provided online support.
-Check that the entire chat is present in the email with sender’s details for each chat entry (Person name, Date and time the chat message was sent, etc.,)
+Check that the entire chat is present in the email with the sender’s details for each chat entry (Person’s name, Date and time the chat message was sent, etc.,)

 #9) Emails with attachment

-The user receives Emails with attachment.
+The user receives emails with attachments.
 Attachments can be password protected/unprotected.
 This usually be the statements from financial domains, End User License Agreement for reference, Terms & Conditions for reference, etc., this again varies from application to application.

 Validation points are as below:

 • Valid file types should be sent as an attachment.
-All the attachments being opened should be virus scanned before downloading/opening.
-This again can be customized at application level at the backend, like, virus scan to be performed only when downloading, only when opening, for both downloading and opening.
+All attachments being opened should be virus scanned before downloading/opening.
+Again, this can be customized at the application level at the backend, like, a virus scan to be performed only when downloading, and only when opening, for both downloading and opening.

-• Password protected attachments should download without asking for the password.
-But while opening it either from Email itself or opening the downloaded copy should always ask for the password.
-Incorrect password entries here will be indefinite as the local copy cannot be tracked online to lock the attachment
+• Password protected attachments should be downloaded without asking for a password.
+But while opening it either from the email itself or opening the downloaded copy should always ask for the password.
+Incorrect password entries here will be indefinite as local copies cannot be tracked online to lock the attachment.

 Email with attachment